-Operators exercising their right to displace another operator are required to give at least 12 hours' notice to the Company prior to the departure from their home terminal.
-Notification of displaced operators will be attempted first by calling the driver's phone with a voicemail left if the operator fails to answer.
+Operators exercising their right to displace another operator are required to give at least 12 hours notice to the Company prior to the departure from their home terminal.
+Notification of displaced operators will be attempted first by telephone.
+If the operators cannot be contacted by telephone, a VRU message will be left.